kumorig/steam-overachiever-v3/README.md

 cargo build --release
 ```

+## Philosophy: REST/WebSocket Hybrid

+This project uses a hybrid approach for client-server communication:

+**WebSocket** is used for:
+- Real-time data synchronization (game lists, achievement updates)
+- Server-initiated pushes (scan progress, live updates)

+**REST** is used for:
+- User-initiated actions (submitting ratings, comments)
+- One-off requests that don't need persistent connections

 ## Contributing
 Contributions are welcome.
 Make a PR or open an issue.
 About half of the code has been "vibe-coded", feel free to help clean-up any mess.
 AI contributions are welcome, but at least do some low effort testing before submitting a PR.
 Thanks!